Research at Relationships Australia NSW:

 In the first instance, we conduct research to continuously improve our practice and service delivery.
 We also collaborate with community, academic, non-government and government partners to inform policy and funding models.

-In 2015, Relationships Australia NSW developed a partnership with ACON (formerly the AIDS Council of New South Wales).
-This cross-agency, implementation research project will develop and test group interventions for perpetrators and survivors of domestic and family violence.
-We are:
+In 2015, Relationships Australia NSW developed a partnership with ACON Health (formerly the AIDS Council of New South Wales) on this cross-agency, research project to develop and test group interventions for lesbian, gay, bisexual, transgender, and/or queer (LGBTQ) perpetrators and victims/survivors of domestic and family violence.

 YOUNG CHILDREN IN DIVORCE STUDY WITH FAMILY TRANSITIONS